 Example of Reform Vows

 "Do you,___, take_____ to be your wife/husband, promising to cherish and protect her/him, whether in good fortune or in adversity, and to seek together with her/him a life hallowed by the faith of Israel?"

 "Do you, ____, take _____ to be your lawfully wedded wife/husband, to love, to honor and to cherish?"

 Another version of nontraditional vows is a phrase from the Song of Songs: "Ani leh-dodee veh-dodee lee," which means, "I am my beloved's, and my beloved is mine."

 Muslim Wedding Vows

-, or ceremony.
+Most Muslim couples do not recite vows, but rather heed the words of the imam (cleric), who speaks about the meaning of marriage and the couple's responsibilities to each other and to Allah during the nikah, or marriage contract.
 At the end of this ritual, the couple consents to become husband and wife, and they are blessed by the congregation.
 However, some Muslim brides and grooms do recite vows -- here is a common recitation:

 Bride: "I, ___, offer you myself in marriage in accordance with the instructions of the Holy Quran and the Holy Prophet, peace and blessing be upon him.
 I pledge, in honesty and with sincerity, to be for you an obedient and faithful wife."